SkyTemple/ExplorerScript/docs/language_spec.rst

 Macro call
 ~~~~~~~~~~
-A macro call calls a macro (duh!).
+A macro call calls a macro.
 See the documentation on macros
 (below) for more information.
 Macro calls start with ``~``.

 .. code:: ExplorerScript